Abby Dow

-Abigail Dow (born 29 September 1997, Slough) is an English rugby player.
-She is a member of the England women's national rugby team.
-In November 2023 she was nominated for the World Rugby Women's 15s Player of the Year.
+Abigail Dow (born 29 September 1997, Slough) is an English former rugby player.
+She was a member of the England women's national rugby team and was a winner of the 2025 Women's Rugby World Cup.
+In November 2023, she was nominated for the World Rugby Women's 15s Player of the Year.

 International career

 Dow made her England debut in the 2017 Old Mutual Wealth Series against Canada women's national rugby union team, where she scored five tries in her first two appearances.

 During the 2018 Women's Six Nations Championship, she started three of England's matches and scored three tries.
 England finished in second place.

 She featured once during the 2019 Women's Six Nations Championship, scoring a try as England defeated Wales.
 England went on to win the grand slam.

 She played again for England in the 2020 Women's Six Nations Championship, scoring four tries in three matches and becoming a Grand Slam winner for the second time.
 In 2020, she was awarded a professional contract with the England Women's rugby team.

 In February 2021 she was considered England's first choice full back.
 She missed the first match of the 2021 Women's Six Nations Championship due to a family bereavement, but returned for England's 67–3 win over Italy where she scored two of England's nine tries.
 England won the championship outright, with Dow scoring ten points for the team across the course of the tournament.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.
 She suffered a head injury in the final, due to a high tackle.

 Playing in the Six Nations in 2023, Dow scored four tries against Italy.
 On 17 March 2025, she was called into the Red Roses side for the Six Nations Championship.
+The following month, she won her fiftieth cap for England in the match against Ireland in the championship.
+Her performances led her to Dow being named in the Team of the Championship and nominated for the overall Player of the Championship award alongside Ireland forward Aoife Wafer, France second-row Manaé Feleu, and Scotland back-row Evie Gallagher.

-In July 2025, she was named in the England squad for the 2025 Rugby World Cup.
+In July 2025, she was named in the England squad for the ultimately victorious 2025 Rugby World Cup campaign.
+In November 2025, Dow announced her retirement from professional rugby, having won 59 caps for England and scored 50 tries.